 You should try to complete the essays in one hour under simulated ‘test conditions’.
 Once completed, it is often helpful to ask someone else to read the essays and to suggest improvements or alternative approaches to the prompts.
 (Note that it is not necessary to agree with the prompts).
 It can also be useful to put the essays aside for several days then re-read them to look for ways to make improvements.

 Don’t be concerned about the expected length of the essays.
 Within reason, the quality of the writing is much more important than the length.
-Candidates only have 30 minutes to plan and write each essay, and the examiners do not have unrealistic expectations of what can be produced in that time.
+Test takers only have 30 minutes to plan and write each essay, and the examiners do not have unrealistic expectations of what can be produced in that time.

 The following questions will be considered by the examiners when they assess your essays: